Navy Department (Ministry of Defence): Ministers

-This first office holders role was a continuation of the former First Lord of the Admiralty though now a non cabinet position who acted as chairman of the admiralty board on behalf of the Secretary of State for Defence.
-Prior to 1967 the navy departments Parliamentary Under Secretary of State was deputy under the Minister of State at the time his roles establishment it was a continuation of the office of the Civil Lord of the Admiralty after 1967 his role was elevated and he became the chairman of the admiralty board.
+This first office holders role was a continuation of the former First Lord of the Admiralty, though now a non-cabinet position who acted as chairman of the admiralty board on behalf of the secretary of state for defence.
+Prior to 1967 the Navy Department's parliamentary under secretary of state was deputy under the minister of state at the time his roles establishment it was a continuation of the office of the Civil Lord of the Admiralty after 1967 his role was elevated and he became the chairman of the admiralty board.